 Sec.
-14-35.
+14-34.
 ADMINISTRATION, ENFORCEMENT, AND PENALTY.

-- (a) This Article shall be implemented, administered and enforced by the City's Code Enforcement Division and Police Department, as applicable. - Alleged violations of this Article will be investigated and managed in accordance (b) with Sections 2-230 and 2-238 of the City's Code of Ordinances, as amended.
+- (a) This Article shall be implemented, administered and enforced by the City's Code Enforcement Division and its code compliance officers, with concurrent enforcement authority vested in the City's Police Department and its duly sworn police officersPolice Department, as applicable. - (b) In order to initiate an investigation for a noise disturbance pursuant to this Article, the City must receive two (2) independent sworn affidavits from complainants that are either residents living in separate dwelling units, or business owners occupying property, in close proximity to the alleged violation or noise disturbance.
+EachAlleged violations of this Article will be investigated and managed in accordance with Sections 2-230 and 2-238 of the City's Code of Ordinances, as amended.
 However, in order to issue a written summons to the violator to appear before the Special Magistrate, the City must receive a sworn affidavit from a complainant alleging a noise disturbance as defined in this Article.
-The affidavit shall list the name and address of the complainant, and specify the address or location of the alleged violation, the nature, time, duration, and date(s) of the act, the name and address of the owner or custodian, if known, and a description of the sound or sound source, if known (e.g. a type of animal).
-Upon receipt of a sworn affidavit, a determination may be made consistent with the process detailed in Section 14-29, "Establishing Noise Disturbances."
-If the authorized City employee cannot perceive the complained of noise, then monitoring for thirty (30) days will commence.
-If the noise is not perceived within the monitoring period, the case will be closed administratively without further action.
-If evidence does not support the finding of a noise disturbance as outlined in Section 14-29, "Establishing Noise Disturbances," the case will be closed administratively without further action. - (c) The penalty for violation of any section of this Article shall be as provided in Section 1-8, "General penalty for violation of Code; continuing violation and other remedies and administrative fees," as may be amended.
-A violation of this Article occurs when competent substantial evidence supports the finding of a noise disturbance.
-A noise disturbance that is uninterrupted and continuous day-after-day, may be fined per diem at the same ratefine amount until compliance is achieved.
-A noise disturbance that is intermittent, but recocurring continues to reoccur after warning, may be fined per day with an escalating finesfine value per each reoccurring incident consistent with Section 1-8 of the City's Code of Ordinances.
+The affidavit shall list the name and address of the complainant, and specify the address or location of the alleged violation, the nature, time, duration, and date(s) of the act. the name and address of the owner or custodian, if known, and a description of the sound or sound source, if known (e.g. a type of animal).
+Upon receipt of two (2) independent a sworn affidavits, a trained code compliance officer will measure affidavit, a determination may be made consistent with the sound level using the procedures established process detailed in Section 14-29, "Measurement of Sound."
+Establishing Noise Disturbances."
+If the sound level meter results establish sound levels that exceedauthorized City employee cannot perceive the complained of noise then monitoring for thirty (30) days will commence.
+If the relevant maximum threshold established by Section 14-30, "Maximum Permissible Sound Levels by Receiving Land," then noise is not perceived within the enforcement procedures pursuant to Sections 2-230 and 2-238 of monitoring period, the City's Code of Ordinances, as amended, may be instituted against case will be closed administratively without further action.
+If evidence does not support the owner of the real property from which the alleged finding of a noise disturbance is generated.as outlined in Section 14-29, "Establishing Noise Disturbances," the case will be closed administratively without further action. - (c) The penalty for violation of any section of this Article shall be as provided in Section 1-8, "General penalty for violation of Code; continuing violation and other remedies and administrative fees," as may be amended.
+A violation of this Article may be foundoccurs when one (1) or more sound level measurements show competent substantial evidence supports the finding of a resultnoise disturbance.
+A noise disturbance that exceeds the maximum permissible sound level established foris uninterrupted and continuous may be fined per diem at the receiving land.
+Multiple measurements same rate until compliance is achieved.
+A noise disturbance that is intermittent but reoccurring after warning may be taken in one (1) day; however, only one (1) violation may be found per day.
+Each subsequent day (it is not a requirement to be consecutive days) that a violation is found to exist will constitute a second, third, and fourth offense and so on.
+Eachfined per day violation may be fined in the manner established for with escalating fine amounts infines per each reoccurring incident consistent with Section 1-8 of the City's Code of Ordinances.